Laynaria/checpoint2-CDA/README.md

-# This repository is for my own CHECKPOINT 2, during my CDA apprenticeship
+# This repository is for my CHECKPOINT 2, during my CDA apprenticeship

+## Technology Knowledge Test in this Checkpoint : Apollo GraphQL + PostgreSQL + typeORM + typeGraphQL

 Step 1 :